 In order to create a lithium ion battery, specific substances are required like cobalt, nickel, manganese and other metals.
 These are extracted from the mining of our natural resources.
 Moreover, the processing of lithium requires a high quantity of water; to extract a ton of lithium, 1,900 tons of water are needed, which is consumed by evaporation.
 Lithium ion batteries are classified as a hazardous product.
 When they are at their end of life, there is a high risk of fire, emission of toxic gases and explosion, which demands proper handling.
 A battery ending in a landfill will result in the contamination of soil and groundwater, threatening ecosystems and human health.

-Thus, with the amount of manufactured batteries increasing, the scarcity of most of the resources required to produce batteries, and the need for conscious careful handling of end of life batteries (collection and recycling: a process we like to call urban mining) is extremely important and until now completely underestimated.
+Thus, with the amount of manufactured batteries increasing, the scarcity of most of the resources required to produce batteries, and the need for conscious focus on batteries second life (collection and repairing) is extremely important and until now completely underestimated.

 The most efficient solution in order to make this process more sustainable is to create a circular economy for batteries.

 Consequently, there are European Directives regulating under the EPR (European Producer Responsibility – Directive 2008/98/CE 19 November 2008.)
 In this Directive, the company putting a battery on the national market for the first time is called a producer.
 It can also be a manufacturer, importer, or distributor.
 The aim of these standards and regulations is to ensure safety.
 This directive makes it mandatory for a producer to take care of their used batteries.
 Therefore, they have to inform the end users about the dangers of the product and the necessity to dispose of them properly.
 They need to propose a collection scheme to collect and recycle used batteries.